If you enjoy writing, why not try writing a story based on one of your dreams?

 Kekule (benzene structure) and Mendeleyev (Periodic Table).
 Many great authors throughout history have used their

 dreams to provide inspiration and ideas for their writing; Enid Blyton's Famous Five adventures were inspired by her

 dreaming life; S. T. Coleridge produced his famous poem Kubla Khan in this way - although he was interrupted whilst

 writing down the dream and only managed to get the first part written, he struggled for months afterwards to complete it.

-Robert Louis Stevenson, William Blake, Charlotte Bronte, Mark Twain, Edgar Alan Poe and Graham Greene, to
+Robert Louis Stevenson, William Blake, Charlotte Bronte, Mark Twain, Edgar Alan Poe and Graham Greene, to mention

-unique work just like them.
+like them.
 Believe it.